ndahn/yonder/README.md

 As mentioned before, Wwise is extremly powerful and has A LOT of features I am not even aware of.
 If you encounter something you find interesting, try searching for it in their [library](https://www.audiokinetic.com/en/public-library/) first.

 ### Using your Modified Soundbank
 Once you're happy with your edits you can save them.
 Yonder always works on the `soundbank.json` file you get from `rewwise`, so you'll have to repack it.
 To do so, simply click *File -> Repack* or F4.
 Be patient, this process can take several minutes, especially when editing a large soundbank like `cs_main`.
-Once packed you can simply place it in your mod like any other mod file.
+It is easy to screw up a soundbank, especially when manually editing the json, so *watch out for errors on the terminal!* Once packed you can simply place it in your mod like any other mod file.
 Make sure however that you're using [ModEngine3](https://github.com/garyttierney/me3/releases) - ME2 won't load modded soundbanks (*).

+## Building your own Tools
+Yonder was originally written as a library providing classes and functions to make working with soundbanks more convenient.
+The GUI stuf was only added later, and I might at some point separate the two in a cleaner way.
+Still, if you want to use it to develop your own tools, just get the package and ignore the `gui` submodule.
+You also need the `resources` folder for node generation, hash lookups, etc.

+To get started, I suggest you take a look at the code in [convenience.py](yonder/convenience.py) which will cover a lot of the functionality.
+The most central code parts can be found in the [soundbank.py](yonder/soundbank.py), [node.py](yonder/node.py), and [wem.py](yonder/wem.py) units.
+I did not add proper documentation (yet), so if you need help, feel free to reach out.

 ## Future Work
 Yonder will probably never become my main project, so updates will be slow and irregular.
 There are a couple of things you may see in the future: